varmeh/botiga-server/PM2Deployment.md

 To use PM2 auto-completion, open a new terminal

-## Botiga Server App

--   To access git remote repo, install git:
+### Git

 ```
 sudo apt-get install git
 ```

+## Botiga Server App

 You will be prompted for your password - i.e. the safe user password

--   To access git app from dev server, generate a ssh key on server
+-   To access git app from dev server, generate a ssh key on server for safeuser

 ```
 ssh-keygen -t rsa